alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 This assumes fairly high definition prototypes, with backend systems that mock out service integrations, but actual working logic.

 If you need to iterate faster (as is likely at first), you can start with much lower fidelity prototypes to test various flows and much faster iteration of research and prototype development.

 We would anticipate that you will do a demonstration of the service journey so far, highlighting what the team has learnt and what the team is planning on doing next, at the end of each iteration.

 We've often found that aligning the iterations to Monday to Friday is not a best practice because it provides logistical issues (the first and last day of the iteration are the most critical for the entire team, and Mondays/Fridays have the most absence).

 Starting the iteration on a Wednesday, with User testing on Thursday and demo the following Tuesday has worked well in the past.

-###Ending the Alpha###
+###Ending the alpha###

-The value of the Alpha process is that the team can use it to identify early the biggest risks to the Beta part of the program.
+The value of the alpha process is that the team can use it to identify early the biggest risks to the Beta part of the program.

-It is important to remember that the most valuable output from the Alpha process is the increased domain understanding and the team forming behaviours.
+It is important to remember that the most valuable output from the alpha process is the increased domain understanding and the team forming behaviours.
-If the code produced during the Alpha is not high enough quality then it should be thrown away and rebuilt.
+If the code produced during the alpha is not high enough quality then it should be thrown away and rebuilt.

-The other output of the Alpha is the early decision not to continue into Beta.
-This represents a successful Alpha since it reduces wasted time and money.
-It may well be the case that at the end of the Alpha you go back to the discovery outputs and start a new Alpha with a different focus or go back and reperform discovery.
+The other output of the alpha is the early decision not to continue into Beta.
+This represents a successful alpha since it reduces wasted time and money.
+It may well be the case that at the end of the alpha you go back to the discovery outputs and start a new alpha with a different focus or go back and reperform discovery.

-However, assuming a successful Alpha project, then early in the Alpha process, the Delivery Manager and the Service Manager will start to work on the business proposal for the Beta program.
+However, assuming a successful alpha project, then early in the alpha process, the Delivery Manager and the Service Manager will start to work on the business proposal for the Beta program.

 The reason for starting so early on the Beta program proposal is that in many cases the team would like to continue without a break into the beta program so as to maintain the momentum and therefore need to allow for the time to gain approval for further spending

-The last demo of the Alpha should have the attendance of the project board or senior management team from the service.
-At that demo, you are able to show what the Alpha has achieved and demonstrate the feasibility of the beta program.
+The last demo of the alpha should have the attendance of the project board or senior management team from the service.
+At that demo, you are able to show what the alpha has achieved and demonstrate the feasibility of the beta program.

 Assuming that the status reports to project board and the show and tell have got approval, then as the project draws to an end, the team will want to have a final retrospective, and produce a backlog of epic stories for the Beta program.